How to Protect Yourself: Car RentalsSource: The Florida Attorney General's Office

 Gas up before you return the vehicle.

 Many car rental companies give drivers a full tank of gas and ask that you return it with a full tank.
-Make sure you fill it up before returning the car, as the rental agency will often charge significantly more than the market price of a gallon of gas.
+Make sure you fill it up before returning the car, as the rental agency will often charge significantly more than the market price for a gallon of gas.
 In addition, keep the gas station receipt and note the mileage driven from the gas station to the rental agency in case the rental agency attempts to add a gas charge.

 Watch the clock.

 You will be told to return your car by a certain time in order to avoid late charges.
 Make sure to keep a close eye on the time, because keeping a car past the deadline can subject you to being charged for an entire extra day, possibly at a higher rate than the one for which you signed up.

 Get the best rate.